Can an employer contribute different amounts toward health insurance?

 Self-insured

-Self-insured plans—including HRAs—are subject to the nondiscrimination rules under IRS Code §105(h)6.
+Self-insured plans, including HRAs, are subject to IRS6 Code §105(h) nondiscrimination rules.
 The law prohibits employers from offering HCIs better benefits or benefits at a lower cost than other employees.

-How PeopleKeep can help you offer a compliant health benefit
+How PeopleKeep by Remodel Health can help you offer a compliant health benefit

-Employers who want to provide different health benefits to different employees can do so worry-free through an HRA with PeopleKeep.
+Small employers who want to offer different health benefits compliantly can do so through an HRA with PeopleKeep by Remodel Health.

 With HRAs, you can offer personalized benefits that allow you to reimburse your employees for their healthcare coverage.
-This includes monthly premium costs and out-of-pocket medical care expenses.
+This includes monthly health insurance premiums and out-of-pocket medical expenses.
 This is an excellent alternative to group health insurance coverage if you want to avoid high costs or other challenges that come with a group policy.

 We'll cover the specific guidelines for differing allowances with an HRA in the following sections.